 What type of insurance should I get for my Jeep?

-For newer Jeeps worth over $20,000, comprehensive insurance is worth considering to protect your investment.
-For older Jeeps worth $5,000-$20,000, third party fire & theft offers a good balance of protection and cost.
+For newer Jeeps worth over $20,000, comprehensive insurance is worth considering.
+For older Jeeps worth $5,000-$20,000, third party fire & theft offers a practical balance.
 For very old Jeeps worth under $5,000, third party only may be sufficient.

 Does off-road use affect my Jeep insurance?

 Yes, off-road use can affect your Jeep insurance.
 Some policies exclude damage that occurs off-road or on unsealed roads, while others may charge a higher premium.
-Always disclose your intended use when getting estimates, and check your policy wording to ensure off-road use is covered if you plan to take your Jeep off the beaten track.
+Always disclose your intended use when requesting estimates, and check your Product Disclosure Statement (PDS) for any off-road exclusions.

 Should I get agreed value or market value for my Jeep?

-For newer Jeeps (under 5 years old), agreed value is worth considering - you lock in a payout amount so there are no surprises if the vehicle is written off.
+For newer Jeeps (under 5 years old), agreed value is worth considering because you lock in a payout amount.
 Jeep Wranglers in particular tend to hold their value well in Australia, making agreed value policies competitive.
+Check RedBook for current valuations.

 Are Jeep Wranglers expensive to insure?

-Yes, the Jeep Wrangler is one of the more expensive Jeep models to insure - typically $1,100-$1,900/yr for comprehensive cover.
-Its unique design (removable doors and roof), off-road capability, and higher value contribute to higher premiums.
+Yes, the Wrangler is one of the more expensive Jeep models to insure - typically $1,100-$1,900/yr for comprehensive cover.
+Its unique design (removable doors and roof), off-road capability, and higher value all contribute.
 The Wrangler's lower safety rating may also be a factor.

 Does the Wrangler's removable roof affect insurance?